EnhancedNetwork/TOHE-Docs/options/Neutrals/Killing/Plaguebearer.md

 # <font color="#e5f6b4">🦠 <b>Plaguebearer</b></font> <Badge text="Killing" type="tip" vertical="middle"/>
 ---

 Plague everyone using your kill button to turn into Pestilence.
-Once you turn into Pestilence you will become immortal (for the most part) and gain the ability to kill.<br>
+Once you turn into Pestilence you will become immortal and gain the ability to kill.<br>
-In addition to this, after turning into Pestilence you will kill anyone who tries to kill you directly.<br><br>
+In addition to this, after turning into Pestilence you will kill anyone who tries to kill you.<br><br>
-You can only win if you turn into Pestilence
+You win by killing everyone.
 * Plague Cooldown
   * Set how long the Plaguebearer has to wait to plague a player
 * Pestilence Kill Cooldown